setopsco/docs/content/latest/user/installation.md

 ✅ logged in as "your.name@example.com"
 ```

-If you've just created a new SetOps account you will receive an email with your client
+If you've already created a SetOps account, you can log in with your organization
-name and an initial username and password.
-You can use those credentials to log
-into SetOps as described below.
+name, username, and password.

 ## Log In